In a Nutshell: The Water Treatment Plant Inspection

 Ground water is collected either naturally in the form of springs, manually by man made wells or by storage tanks.
 These are the first points that must be well documented, not for just water quality, but for recharge.
 If water is being taken without being replenished, it will quickly be exhausted and run dry.

 Once the water is collected, there are a series of filtration processes that the water embarks on.
 There are also chemicals that are mixed to ensure drink-ability and remove bacteria.
 These processes include mixing, coagulation, sedimentation, filtration, liquid disinfection, and gas chlorination.
 That’s a lot of tions!
 At each of these points, there are components: valves, vents, screens, drains, alarms, and pipes that are battered with water constantly.
-The technical explanation can be found here.

 Above is a diagram of your average water treatment facility.
 You can only imagine how many of those components exist within this network.
 These need to inspected for rust, for marine growth, and for functionality.
 Traditionally, commercial divers would inspect underwater systems or sections of the system would be drained periodically.
 This stops the process and leaves only water storage facilities as the resource for the population in the area.
 Many treatment facilities may opt to avoid the checklists and inspections altogether, compromising the quality of drinking water.
 Drinking water is the most important resource to protect, with only 2.5% of water on Earth being fresh (USGS 2014).